-Dr. Savithri Singh, who received her educational training in Botany, has over time diversified her interests - issues on education, women and environment specially concern her.
-Probably due to her long association with the 'Centre for Science Education Communication', she likes to identify herself as a 'science educationist'.
-She was a member of National Knowledge Commission's working group on 'Retention of students in Science and Mathematics' and is an India Core team member for developing guidelines for 'Quality Assurance in Multimedia Learning Materials' - a project of Commonwealth Educational Media Centre for Asia and the Commonwealth of Learning, Vancouver.
+Dr. Savithri Singh, who is a botanist by training, has over time, diversified her interests – into contemporary issues concerning education, women and environment.
+Probably due to her long association with the 'Centre for Science Education Communication', she likes to identify herself more as a 'science educationist'.
+She was a member of the prestigious National Knowledge Commission's working group on 'Retention of students in Science and Mathematics' (2007) and has represented India as an India Core team member for developing guidelines for 'Quality Assurance in Multimedia Learning Materials' - a project of Commonwealth Educational Media Centre for Asia and the Commonwealth of Learning, Vancouver, Canada (2009).

-Whatever Dr Singh does, she does with passion - this is evident by the way she is pursuing her new passion of Birding which she started end of year 2011.
-She is very active in the facebook forum on Indian Birds and has also started contribution photographs to the Oriental Birds Database.
-In keeping with her passion, she is one of the mentors of an Innovative project for students being funded by the University of Delhi - ten students are part of the project where they are studying patterns in bird locomotion.
-Hence, not only is Dr. Singh finding ways to pursue her hobby she is also helping to inculcate in students the love and appreciation for birds and nature!!
+Whatever Dr. Singh does, she does with unbridled passion - as is evident by the way she is pursuing her new-found hobby of Birding which she started in 2011.
+She is an avid participant and Administrator on the Facebook forum Indian Birds and also contributes photographs to the Oriental Birds Database.
+In keeping with her nature, she was one of the mentors of a recent Innovative project for students funded by the University of Delhi – wherein ten students as part of the project studied patterns in bird locomotion.
+Hence, not only does Dr. Singh find ways to pursue her hobby she also helped to inculcate in students the love and appreciation for birds and nature!!

-Dr Singh believes in collaborative learning not only among peers but also between a student and a teacher.
+Dr. Savithri Singh believes in collaborative learning not only amongst peers but also between a student and a teacher.
 This is reflected in her open approach to new pedagogy and adoption of technology in education.
 Dr. Singh has been actively involved in developing University and school level curriculum and syllabi.
-After having helped with the development of textbooks for Delhi SCERT in 2003, she has been working with NCERT at various levels for improving science education including Member, 'National Focus Group on Teaching of Science'; member, Science syllabus Committee'; Member, Departmental Advisory Board, Department of Science and Mathematics and Department of Teachers Education and Extension; Chief Advisor, Primary Environmental Studies textbooks, and author, Textbook Development team for Biology XI and XII.
+After having helped with the development of textbooks – Classes III to VIII - for Delhi SCERT in 2003, she has been working with NCERT at various levels for improving science education including Member, 'National Focus Group on Teaching of Science'; member, Science syllabus Committee'; Member, Departmental Advisory Board, Department of Science and Mathematics and Department of Teachers Education and Extension; Chief Advisor, Primary Environmental Studies textbooks, and author, Textbook Development team for Biology XI and XII.

-As head of the ANDC's administration, Dr Singh's approach has been very democratic with special concern for the less-privileged.
+As head of the ANDC's administration, Dr. Singh's approach is very democratic with special concern for the less-privileged.
 She is easily accessible, a workaholic and a good team-person.
 Everybody in the ANDC community looks to her as a friend, philosopher and guide.
 She likes to listen to music - old Hindi film songs of Mukesh are among her favourites.
 She is always game for new challenges having been an Inter-University level sportsperson.

-Dr Savithri Singh is widely travelled - places she has visited include Philippines, United Kingdom, Taiwan, Malaysia, Singapore, United States, Germany, Thailand, Bangladesh, Egypt and Turkey
+Dr. Savithri Singh is widely travelled - places she has visited include United Kingdom, United States, Germany, Canada, New Zealand, Netherlands, the Philippines, Taiwan, Malaysia, Indonesia, Singapore, Argentina, South Africa, Thailand, Bangladesh, Egypt and Turkey.